UK PM Seeks 'Safe and Ethical' Artificial Intelligence - Slashdot

 I will agree with her that the UK is first to "bring artificial intelligence into government".
 Their current administrations intelligence, like the plants in my office, is definitely artificial.
 Meanwhile the CEO of google just made the most convincing argumment against AI in history:

 I kid, I kid.
-But seriously folks, when your ruling cl
+But seriously folks, when your ruling class is consistently making the same vacuous 'everything's fine, really' comments you should be very, very worried.

 Re: (Score:2)